The Beginnings of Alkyd Oil Paint

 Rust Inhibiting Enamels

-The finest corrosion inhibiting enamels available in a gloss finish, are corrosion resistant for additional life and have a superior lasting finish.
+The finest corrosion inhibiting enamels available in a gloss finish.
+This paint coating has strong corrosion resistant for additional life and a superior lasting finish.
 It’s primary use is to protect valuable metal surfaces.

 Various tint-able colours from a neutral base